nhsconnect/gpconnect/pages/development/development_fhir_error_handling_guidance.md

 #### Example 6.
 Malformed request syntax #####

-For example if the request could not be understood by the server due to malformed syntax, then the following error details would be returned:
+For example, if the request could not be understood by the server due to malformed syntax, then the following error details would be returned:

 ```json
  {